-Further, Zespri is striving to ensure that any plastic packaging used will be made from at least 30% recyclable plastic by 2025, and that they will reduce the packaging footprint, per kg of fruit, by 25% by 2030.
-Significant pieces of research are underway to achieve these goals related to better understanding the current packaging used and it's impacts, and to find alternative materials or solutions that will allow the continued deliver of high-quality fruit to consumers.
-This work also includes finding more sustainable alternatives for fruit labels.
+Further, Zespri is striving to ensure that any plastic packaging used will be made from at least 30% recyclable plastic by 2025, and that they will reduce the packaging carbon footprint, per kg of fruit, by 25% by 2030.
+Their definition of packaging includes both transport packaging and consumer packaging.
+Significant pieces of research are underway to achieve these goals related to better understanding the current packaging used and it's impacts, and to find alternative materials or solutions that will allow the continued delivery of high-quality fruit to consumers.
+In 2022, Zespri are measuring at 87% against their target of 100% recyclable, reusable or compostable packaging across all markets.